Let's Build a Climate-Resilient Future

-The Peninsula already faces challenges we know well, and are increasing into the future: storms that strain our roads and drains, heatwaves that test our emergency response, coastal erosion threatening our beaches, and the ongoing risk of bushfires, changes to our energy grid
+Current and emerging challenges include storms that strain our roads and drains, heatwaves that test our emergency responses and put our vulnerable residents at risk, coastal erosion that threatens our beaches, and the ongoing risk of bushfires and changes to our energy grid.

-Our framework (SEE HERE) will guide the development of the plan.
-Your input is essential to ensure it works for everyone.
+Our framework (SEE HERE) will guide the development of the plan and your input is essential to ensure it works for everyone.

 We’re inviting you to share your thoughts on how we can better look after the Peninsula, now and into the future.